 Flexitarian is a combination of two words: flexible and vegetarian.
 Dawn Jackson Blatner, registered dietitian, coined the term, Flexitarian, more than a decade ago in her 2009 book “The Flexitarian Diet: The Mostly Vegetarian Way to Lose Weight, Be Healthier, Prevent Disease and Add Years to Your Life.”

-Blatner recommends that you don’t eliminate meat completely to reap the health benefits associated with vegetarianism.
-You can be a vegetarian most of the time, but still, enjoy a burger or steak when the urge hits.
-When eating more plants and less meat, people who follow the diet will not only lose weight but can improve their overall health, lowering their rate of heart disease, diabetes, and cancer, and live longer as a result.
+Blatner recommends that you don’t eliminate meat to reap the health benefits associated with vegetarianism.
+You can be a vegetarian most of the time but still enjoy a burger or steak when the urge hits.

 To learn more about the Flexitarian Diet, click here